 All majors in the School take a rigorous core curriculum in their junior and senior years that consists of CCS 3030: Intersections of Gender, Race & Culture, CCS 3710 Gender, Race & Culture in Community-Based Practice, CCS 4850: Qualitative Research Methods, and CCS 4860: Capstone Seminar.

 All majors engage in service learning in the required CCS 3710 course.
 In this class, students work with local organizations and organize an event for and with those organizations.
 Last year, students in this course worked with local high school students to organize a one-day conference on social justice, Generation Justice.

 Majors learn how to do qualitative research and get hands-on experience designing research projects, conducting interviews and doing fieldwork in CCS 4850.
 This senior capstone experience culminates in CCS 4860 where students complete a research project that they designed and conducted.

 Students in the School are encouraged to participate in internships.
-Students can earn credit by enrolling in ETHN 4890 or WS 4010 under the supervision of the CCS Undergraduate Advisor.
+Students can earn credit by enrolling in ETHN 4890 or WS 4010 under the supervision of the CCS Director of Undergraduate Studies.
 In recent years, CCS undergraduates have completed internships at: